quicwg/base-drafts/draft-ietf-quic-transport.md

 To avoid creating an indefinite feedback loop, an endpoint MUST NOT send an ACK frame in response to a packet containing only ACK or PADDING frames, even if there are packet gaps which precede the received packet.
-The endpoint MUST ack packets containing only ACK or PADDING frames in the next sent ACK frame.
+The endpoint MUST acknowledge packets containing only ACK or PADDING frames in the next ACK frame that it sends.

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.